nicepkg/aide/website/en/guide/features/smart-paste.md

 Command Name: `aide.smartPaste`

 Use AI to intelligently recognize ==code or images== from the clipboard and perform format conversion, then paste it into the current editor.

 This feature can significantly enhance development efficiency, especially when dealing with cross-language or cross-framework code conversions.

-**Usage:**

-- Copy code from somewhere else to the clipboard.
-- Place the cursor at the desired location in the editor.
-(This position will affect the paste result)
-- Right-click and select `✨ Aide: Smart Paste`.

 ::: warning
 This feature requires AI model support for `function_call` capability.